Yes to one and no to the other - responses are actually consistent

 On July 5th, City Council unanimously approved a townhouse development on the former CBC site at Westmount Blvd. and 16th Street NW.

 The proposed townhomes use an abandoned location to add density to Ward 7 along a key community corridor.
 The developer has done its homework to meet with neighbours and respond by making changes where possible, or to explain why other changes couldn’t be accommodated.
 Years of thoughtful engagement have taken place.

 The development is forward-looking specifically addressing climate resilience and taking on the needed site contamination issues the developer inherited.

-The collected comments by the West Hillhurst Community Association are sensible, providing the experience of neighbours on likely traffic flow and the need for the City to address those pressure points for both pedestrians and car traffic.
+The collected comments by the HSCA are sensible, providing the experience of neighbours on likely traffic flow and the need for the City to address those pressure points for both pedestrians and car traffic.
 As long as those are addressed to support the project, this is a development that should allow us to welcome a variety of individuals and families to Ward 7.
 That, in turn, is great for our small businesses and our schools.